code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

 It is encouraged to separate the preprocessing and calculation runs, as this not only speeds up calculations, but also ensures that the mesh is identical, regardless of the architecture or number of processors it is run on.
-Indeed, when running the same pre-processing stages such as mesh joining on a different machine or a different number of processors, very minor floating-point truncation errors may lead to very slightly different preprocessed meshes.
+Indeed, when running the same preprocessing stages such as mesh joining on a different machine or a different number of processors, very minor floating-point truncation errors may lead to very slightly different preprocessed meshes.
 The GUI option to "Use unmodified checkpoint mesh